triticumWheat/OCR-letters-recognition-Nerual-Network/README.md

 ![image](https://user-images.githubusercontent.com/72623963/136716784-8f13a4e6-a14d-4869-a4e7-3a2241f746db.png)

 Theoretically, if we could get perfect weight and bias then the b1 and b2 would have a perfect output.
-So, we could say that the process of achieving the best output is the process of founding the best bias and weight.  -=---
+So, we could say that the process of achieving the best output is the process of founding the best bias and weight.
+Since we have the expect result b1 and b2, we can compare it to the result get from the neural network to get a loss, which is also known as the lost layer, and use the loss to revise our neural network.
+Due to our result is linear, we need to use activation layer to make the result become a non-linear one.